 - Launch ClearVPN and sign in to the app.

 - Once the VPN is connected, you can use the public Wi-Fi safely.

 Is it safe to use a VPN public WiFi?

 Yes.
 A VPN is built to keep users safe on the internet, particularly on a shared network like a public hotspot.
 With that said, it’s essential to use a reliable VPN to ensure that hackers do not take advantage of vulnerabilities in older protocols or encryptions.

 Does using a VPN on public WiFi protect you?

 A VPN adds a layer of security and stealth to public WiFi.
 It prevents hackers logging into the same network from targeting your IP address.
 Usually, your device will take on a shared and anonymous IP address of the VPN server.
 Besides, VPN encryption prevents hackers from reading the information even if they manage to intercept the transmission.

 While a VPN helps ward off hackers on public hotspots, you’ll still need to practice good online security habits.
 For example, don’t click on suspicious email links with unverifiable sources.
 A VPN cannot prevent email phishing or malware infection that results from careless acts.

 Internet hotspots are never a safe place, to begin with.
-Don’t let the convenience of readily-available internet trick you into succumbing to the underhanded cyberattacks.
+Don’t let the convenience of the readily-available internet trick you into succumbing to underhanded cyberattacks.
 Take the appropriate security measures we mentioned and use ClearVPN to safeguard your privacy.